KensukeMaeba/Latex-templates/README.md

 # Latex-templates

-This file is to store my templates for articles and slides.
+This repository is to store my templates for articles and slides.

 1. Latex preamble
-This is a preamble to include in a Latex file.
+This is a preamble of Latex to include for documents.

 2. Beamer template
 This is a template of Lyx for slides.